 In 2013, North Texas finished second in C-USA and advanced to the conference finals.
 Dobson helped coach the 2013 C-USA Offensive Player of the Year (Rachel Holden) and 2013 C-USA Defensive Player of the Year (Kelsey Hodges).
 Hodges went on to sign a professional contract with the Seattle Sounders Women in 2014 and a Division I team in Sweden.

 As a player, Dobson was a standout for Memphis from 2001-04.
 He was named team captain for his senior year and led the Tigers win a C-USA regular season and tournament championship.
 He became the first Memphis product to sign a Major League Soccer contract, and spent time with both the Kansas City Wizards and Chivas USA.

-After his playing career, Dobson has spent seven years coaching club, academy, high school and collegiate soccer squads throughout the Metroplex.
+After his playing career, Dobson has spent 10 years coaching club, academy, high school and collegiate soccer squads throughout the Metroplex.
 This will be his fifth season with the Mean Green program.

 Dobson is a graduate of Naaman Forest High School in Garland, Texas.